mantidproject/mantid/docs/source/release/v6.11.0/mantidworkbench.rst

 - Exposed :class:`ConfigService::remove() <mantid.kernel.ConfigServiceImpl.remove>` to python API.
 - Exposed :class:`ConfigService::configureLogging() <mantid.kernel.ConfigServiceImpl.configureLogging>` to python API.
 - Exposed :class:`ConfigService::getLogLevel() <mantid.kernel.ConfigServiceImpl.getLogLevel>` to python API.
-- Fixed handling of removed propertyies in :class:`ConfigService::saveConfig() <mantid.kernel.ConfigServiceImpl.saveConfig>`.
+- Fixed handling of removed properties in :class:`ConfigService::saveConfig() <mantid.kernel.ConfigServiceImpl.saveConfig>`.
 - All text on the Workbench About screen is now readable when using OSX dark mode.
 - There is a new :ref:`Deprecation Policy <deprecation_policy>` for Mantid.
 - ``Run`` and ``Abort`` buttons now display tooltips explaining their functionality and shortcut keys.